w3c/wai-curricula/content/content-author/multimedia.md

 Students should be able to:

+* ensure inclusion of transcripts for audio and video content when required
 * create transcripts that:
   * convey the speech and non-speech information needed to understand the content
   * identify the speaker
-* provide descriptive transcripts based on existing captions and description
+* provide descriptive transcripts when required based on existing captions and description
 * collaborate with designers to ensure transcripts are easy to find on the page
-* ensure inclusion of transcripts for audio and video content when required

 #### Teaching Ideas for Topic